Start Here

 Start by asking what your everyday decisions are building.

-From there, focus on how you interpret pressure, how you respond to it, and whether you keep going when progress is slow.
+From there, pay attention to how you interpret pressure, how you respond, and whether you keep going when progress is slow.

 It’s a life that grows stronger and steadier over time.